btrask/stronglink/deps/cmark/README.md

 Advantages of this library:

 - **Portable.**  The library and program are written in standard C99 and have no external dependencies.
-It has been tested with MSVC, gcc, tcc, and clang.
+They have been tested with MSVC, gcc, tcc, and clang.

-- **Fast.** Performance is on par with the fastest existing Markdown parser, [sundown]:  see the [benchmarks].
+- **Fast.** cmark can render a Markdown version of *War and Peace* in the blink of an eye (127 milliseconds on a ten year old laptop, vs. 100-400 milliseconds for an eye blink).
+In our [benchmarks], cmark is 10,000 times faster than the original `Markdown.pl`, and on par with the very fastest available Markdown processors.

 - **Accurate.** The library passes all CommonMark conformance tests.